What To Do If Movers Are Holding Your Things Hostage

 Can movers hold your stuff hostage?

-No, movers aren’t allowed to hold your things hostage if you’ve paid 100% of the estimated costs outlined on your binding estimate or 110% of the estimated costs on your non-binding estimate.
-If you haven’t fully paid for your moving services, your company may be entitled to hold onto your belongings until you pay the balance.
+Yes and no. Movers aren’t allowed to hold your things hostage if you’ve paid 100% of the estimated costs outlined on your binding estimate or 110% of the estimated costs on your non-binding estimate.
+If you haven’t fully paid for your moving services, though, your company may be entitled to hold onto your belongings until you pay the balance.

-How long can a moving company hold your stuff?
+How long does a moving company have to deliver legally?

-A moving company can hold your things for up to 21 days.
-Legally, that is the amount of time a mover has to deliver your things without owing you anything.
-However, a reputable mover may still offer compensation for delayed delivery if they must deliver outside of the promised time frame on your estimate.
+Legally, a moving company can hold your things for up to 21 days without owing you anything.
+However, reputable movers often offer compensation if they deliver outside your estimate's promised time frame.

 Can a moving company keep my personal belongings?

 Yes, a moving company can keep your personal belongings if you have not paid in full for the services on your contract.
-This is especially true if you store your belongings in your moving company’s warehouse for any length of time but have not paid the storage fees.
+This is especially true if you store your belongings in your moving company’s warehouse for any length of time without paying the storage fees.
 However, if you have paid completely for all the moving services you requested, the moving company is not allowed to hold your things hostage.

 What can I do if a moving company steals my stuff?

-If you’re concerned about a packing or delivery crew stealing items, you can contact your moving company and file a complaint about the missing item to open an investigation.
+If you’re concerned movers stole your stuff, you can contact your moving company and file a complaint about the missing item to open an investigation.
 You can also call the police to file an official report.

 If you’re concerned your moving company is holding your entire shipment (all of your belongings), you’ll want to follow the steps below: